peteroupc/peteroupc.github.io/randomgendoc.md

      |      "Sampling with arbitrary precision", arXiv:1502.02539v5 [cs.IT], 2015.
      |      - 'n' is the number of random numbers to generate.
 Default is 1.
      |      - 'icdf' is a procedure that takes three arguments: u, ubits, digitplaces,
-     |         and returns a number within base^-digitplaces of the true inverse
+     |         and returns a number within base^-digitplaces of the True inverse
      |         CDF (inverse cumulative distribution function, or quantile function)
      |         of u/base^ubits, and is monotonic for a given value of `digitplaces`.
      |      - 'digitplaces' is an accuracy expressed as a number of digits after the